Make your scaling law

-The objective is to draw your own scaling law when finetuning the distilGPT2 model.
-You will just draw one scaling law, assuming a fixed number of parameters, and a fixed available compute.
+The objective is to draw curves that represent the loss that can be obtained when finetuning the distilGPT2 model.
+You will just draw one curve, assuming a fixed number of parameters, and a fixed available compute.
 For the number of parameters, you’ll simply use the basic distilGPT2 model and not modify it.
 For the compute, you will assume that you have just enough compute to pass at most 100 times one sentence forward and backward through the model.
 In other words, fixing the batch size at 1 sample, you have a budget of 100 training steps.

 For this experiment, you will fix the maximum sentence length at 64 tokens, and thus load the corpus as follows: